JetBrains/intellij-sdk-docs/products/phpstorm/phpstorm.md

 If you are using a DevKit workflow to develop plugins for PhpStorm, the recommended approach is to base the plugin project SDK on a local installation of PhpStorm.
 An alternative approach is to base the plugin project SDK on a local installation of IntelliJ IDEA Ultimate with the PHP plugin.

 The [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md) page describes adding dependencies to the DevKit development environments.
-Follow the instructions to add the PHP OpenAPI classes to the classpath of your plugin:
+Follow the instructions to add the PHP OpenAPI classes to the classpath of your plugin.
-* Add the `php-openapi.jar` and `php.jar` libraries to the classpath of your project's SDK.
+Add the `php-openapi.jar` and `php.jar` libraries to the classpath of your project's SDK.
 These libraries are located in `<your_installation_of_PhpStorm>/plugins/php/lib` directory.
-* Add the [dependencies](#declaring-dependencies-in-pluginxml) to the plugin project's `plugin.xml` file

 ### Declaring Dependencies in plugin.xml
-The dependency on the PHP plugin APIs must be declared in the `plugin.xml` file as per the tutorial in the [Configuring plugin.xml](/products/dev_alternate_products.html#configuring-pluginxml) section.
+The dependency on the PHP plugin APIs must be declared in the `plugin.xml` file as shown in the tutorial [Configuring plugin.xml](/products/dev_alternate_products.md#configuring-pluginxml) section.